Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Literature Review

 For the second level, our model assumes the non-zero coefficients that represent the influence from a neighbor in a certain direction are region-wise constant.
-Then, the dynamics of the process are the same within each subregions and are allowed to vary discontinuously across different subregions possibly with distinct geographical features.
-The novelty of our model is essentially to extend the pursuit of homogeneity in coefficients to the spatial VAR setting.
+Consequently, the dynamics of the process are the same within each subregions and are allowed to vary discontinuously across different subregions that are possibly with distinct geographical features.
 Previously, for linear regression, in order to identify homogeneous groups of predictors, \citet{GroupL10} used a nonconvex and overcomplete penalty on pairwise differences of the coefficients. \citet{KeFan15} proposed a two-step procedure to first have preliminary ordered segments of the coefficients and then penalize the pairwise differences of the coefficients between adjacent segments and within individual segments.
 When the predictors are naturally ordered, it becomes the fused Lasso method proposed by \citet{fused05}.
-The method penalizes the successive differences among the coefficients to achieve local constancy of the coefficients. \citet{adaLasso06} introduced the adaptive Lasso, by giving different weights for different penalty terms. \citet{Sun16} used adaptive fused Lasso to estimate spatial and temporal quantile functions with spatially and temporally homogeneous groups, respectively.
+The method penalizes the successive differences among the coefficients to achieve local constancy of the coefficients. \citet{adaLasso06} introduced the adaptive Lasso, by giving different weights adaptively for different penalty terms given the data. \citet{Sun16} used adaptive fused Lasso to estimate spatial and temporal quantile functions with spatially and temporally homogeneous groups, respectively.
 Under the spatial regression setting, \citet{SpL10} proposed the spatial Lasso with homogeneous coefficients given known subregion structure.
-Recently, to identify the spatially clustered patterns in the coefficients, \citet{LiSang19} used the fused Lasso penalty on edges of the minimum spanning tree formed by the spatial locations, while \citet{KH19} proposed the Markov random field finite mixture regression model.
+Recently, to identify the spatially clustered patterns in the coefficients, \citet{LiSang19} used the fused Lasso penalty on edges of the minimum spanning tree formed by the spatial locations.